IsaacHair/map25.2/BiggieCheese/readme.txt

 	- schedule all of the dumbass low-level shit for you
 	- greatly reduce the number of stupid errors
 	- obfuscate some stuff

+OK this is a lot more complex than I expected, and it still looks like this isn't providing the best functionality.
+Particularly:
+	- pre-compiler variables are still difficult to manipulate
+	- inner part of for/if loops are painful